 At the same time, high school juniors and seniors can still take advantage of the time they have left by identifying areas where they need to improve, setting goals, and organizing their information before they sit down to fill out applications.

-If you do start planning a little late, ask teachers, parents, employers, community leaders and even friends to help you recall what you have done during your high school career.
-It is amazing the things that are often forgotten that should be included on an application.
+If you do start planning a little late, ask teachers, parents, employers, community leaders, and even friends to help you recall what you have done during your high school career.
+It is amazing the things that are often forgotten that should be included in an application.

 AVOID THE OBSTACLES MOST STUDENTS FACE